Last updated on February 16th, 2023

 Amegy Bank® Elite Visa® Credit Card

-- Earn 3X points on dining and travel expenses
+- Earn 3% cash or 3X points on dining and travel expenses

 - No foreign transactions fees